theomargel/ProtE/README.md

 ## How to install:

+If you already have R Studio in your PC skip to Step 4.

 Step 1: Install R

 To get started with R, first download and install the latest version of